allusive-dev/compfy/README.md

 ## What it adds
 Makes the animations way smoother and more customizable than the base picom package.

 #### No Changes have been made to this package from pijulius's picom as of yet.

+For context: For unknown reason `picom-pijulius-git` was taken off the AUR.
+This repository is here to keep this package up-to-date and on the AUR.

 ## Installation